Helpful Hints for Brush Cutter Use and Maintenance

-When maintaining your brush cutter, you need to make sure that you always are using genuine replacement parts like brush cutter blade kits, bolts, nuts, and more!
+When maintaining your brush cutter, you need to make sure that you are always using genuine replacement parts including brush cutter blade kits, bolts, nuts, and more!
 Brush cutting is a tough and sometimes unpredictable business.
 Even if you have all the perfect tools, there are parts that you will need to replace.

 Early on, when we started first producing brush cutters, a customer told us that "if you do any amount of brush cutting, you will break something."
 And while we have spent years improving our design to be more robust for heavy commercial use, we offer replacement parts for when you need to maintain your brush cutter!